CAT Exam Model Overview

 Test Your Knowledge

-What is the official scaled score range in the brief?
+What is the official scaled-score range and minimum passing score for the MLS exam?

 A